gasduster99/sppComp/try1/try1_2.md

 959 67.4% 96.4% 99.0%
 960 68.0% 96.1% 98.6%
 961 68.6% 94.6% 97.8%

-* Overall Prediction
+AVG 68.9% 94.9% 96.9%

-Table$(Prediction)$ largely shows that the oberseved proportion of predictied samples aligns appropriatly with the predictions made by the model.

-* may slightly tend to underpredict in the far tails.
+Table$(Prediction)$ largely shows that the oberseved proportion of predicted samples aligns appropriatly with the predictions made by the model.
+Considering the avergage performance across market categories at each prediction level, it appears that prediction is mostly appropriate with the possible exception of the 99% prediction level.
+The 99% prediction level appears to slightly underpredict on average, indicating that predictive distributions are slightly lighter in the far tails than the data.

-* at the 68% level basically all modeled periods work well, except MCAT 259 in 83-90.
-	* way over prediction at the 68% level and under prediction in the tails.
+* tails lighter due to inla?
+	* higher degree laplace approximation will better capture higher moments of data and thus may better capture information in the tails

 ## Nusiance Parameters